Remote Work Was Supposed to Feel Better — Why It Quietly Drains You Instead

 Your brain notices.

-Humans regulate emotionally through in-person interaction.
-Without it, stress doesn’t discharge the same way.
+Humans regulate stress through real interaction.
+Without it, tension doesn’t discharge the same way.

 Sometimes it just feels… flat.